imjasonh/kontain.me/README.md

 buildpack.kontain.me/buildpack/sample-java-app:b032838` fetches, builds and serves a [sample Java app](https://github.com/buildpack/sample-java-app).

+# `mirror.kontain.me`

+`docker pull mirror.kontain.me/[image]` will pull the an image (if it can) and cache the manifest and layers.
+Subsequent pulls will, if possible, serve from the cache.

+This acts as a simple [registry mirror](https://docs.docker.com/registry/recipes/mirror/) which can reduce the number of pulls from the original registry, in case they impose request limits or exorbitant bandwidth costs or latencies.

 # Caveats

 The registry does not accept pushes and does not handle requests for images